hong539/setup_dev_environment/programing_languages/python/README.md

 pipenv --venv
 #Spawns a shell within the virtualenv.
 pipenv shell

+#Using Python: Select Interpreter in your IDE such as vscode
+#

 #pipenv install python packages you want to used
 #Just pick up pandas/requests/Django as Example.